xX123X0303/PathFinding/README.md

 # Pathfinding Visualizer
-A simple pathfinding game builtin OpenGL witj C++, see how BFS explores a grid to find the shortest path.
+A simple pathfinding game builtin OpenGL with C++, see how BFS explores a grid to find the shortest path.
 - Press Left mouse button to add obstacle
 - Press right mouse button to erase obstacle